Fitness, by Laura Newc

-    Most people start their resolutions the first day of the new year.
-But clinical psychologist and author Laurie Helgoe advises holding off until you’re truly ready to commit to a new fitness routine.
+Most people start their resolutions on the first day of the new year.
+But clinical psychologist and author Laurie Helgoe advises holding off until you’re ready to commit to a new fitness routine.
 After surviving the stresses of the holiday season (travel, political discussions with your family, cooking fiascos…), you’re better off re-centering before diving into something new.
 “I use the first days of January to reflect on the past year and think about what I want for the new year,” says Helgoe.
 “So just when most people are giving up on their resolutions, I’m just getting started.”
 Don’t start anything new until you’ve taken the time to recuperate from the old and get clear about your vision for the future.

 - Identify your “why.”

 “The meaning behind the resolution is the most important factor to achieving a goal,” says Maxine Yeung, M.S., R.D., C.D.N., N.A.S.M.-C.P.T. and founder of The Wellness Whisk.
 “It’s easy to let things fall to the side if there’s no deeper personal connection to the goal, but when you have a purpose for following through, it makes achieving the goal more meaningful.”
 To identify your “why,” focus on an inspiration that is bigger than the number on the scale or the distance you’ve run, walked, or biked.
 You might be driven by the vision of feeling strong and capable, playing in the backyard with your children, or waking up with energy every morning.

 Whatever it is, frame it so you’re moving toward something positive.
 “It’s hope in our future that provides us power in our present,” says Jordan.

 - Break down your resolution into its elements.

 Vagueness is the Achilles heel of many a fitness resolution. “‘Get fit’ doesn’t cut it,” Stephen